Akana Platform Hardening Guide

 The above examples show two options:

-Enabling TLS v1.2 only
+Enabling TLS v1.2 and TLS v1.3

 Scope: All Containers

-Enable TLSv1.2 only, with no load balancing:
+Enable TLS v1.2 only, with no load balancing:

 com.soa.platform.jetty ->